prog4biol/pfb2019/pfb.md

 % python3 hello.py
 ```

-This produces the following resul in the Terminal:
+This produces the following result in the Terminal:
 ```bash
 Hello, PFB2019!
 ```